 Featured in this article

-Let’s start with our favorite invisible over-the-counter (OTC) hearing aids.
+We'll start with our favorite OTC, invisible hearing aids.

 Sony CRE-C20